pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

     Once the pods are up, you should see a pod for `pachd` running (alongside etcd, pg-bouncer or postgres, console, depending on your installation).
+    If you are curious about the architecture of Pachyderm, take a look at our high-level diagram(../../).

     **System Response:**